awsdocs/amazon-athena-user-guide/doc_source/csv-serde.md

   ```
 + Cannot escape `\t` or `\n` directly\.
 To escape them, use `"escapeChar" = "\\"`\.
 See the example in this topic\.
 + Does not support embedded line breaks in CSV files\.
-+ Does not support empty fields in columns defined as a numeric data type\.

-**Note**
-When you use Athena with OpenCSVSerDe, the SerDe converts all column types to `STRING`\.
-Next, the parser in Athena parses the values from `STRING` into actual types based on what it finds\.
-For example, it parses the values into `BOOLEAN`, `BIGINT`, `INT`, and `DOUBLE` data types when it can discern them\.
-If the values are in `TIMESTAMP` in the UNIX format, Athena parses them as `TIMESTAMP`\.
-If the values are in `TIMESTAMP` in Hive format, Athena parses them as `INT`\. `DATE` type values are also parsed as `INT`\.
- To further convert columns to the desired type in a table, you can [create a view](views.md) over the table and use `CAST` to convert to the desired type\.

-For data types *other* than `STRING`, when the parser in Athena can recognize them, this SerDe behaves as follows:
+For data types other than `STRING`, the OpenCSVSerDe behaves as follows:
-+ Recognizes `BOOLEAN`, `BIGINT`, `INT`, and `DOUBLE` data types and parses them without changes\.
-The parser does not recognize empty or null values in columns defined as a numeric data type, leaving them as the default data type of `STRING`\.
-The workaround is to declare the column as `STRING` and then `CAST` it in a `SELECT` query or view\.
++ Recognizes `BOOLEAN`, `BIGINT`, `INT`, and `DOUBLE` data types\.
++ Does not recognize empty or null values in columns defined as a numeric data type, leaving them as `string`\.
+One workaround is to create the column with the null values as `string` and then use `CAST` to convert the field in a query to a numeric data type, supplying a default value of `0` for nulls\.
+For more information, see [When I query CSV data in Athena, I get the error HIVE\_BAD\_DATA: Error parsing field value](http://aws.amazon.com/premiumsupport/knowledge-center/athena-hive-bad-data-error-csv/) in the AWS Knowledge Center\.
-+ Recognizes the `TIMESTAMP` type if it is specified in the UNIX numeric format, such as `1564610311`\.
++ For columns specified with the `timestamp` data type in your `CREATE TABLE` statement, recognizes `TIMESTAMP` data if it is specified in the UNIX numeric format in milliseconds, such as `1579059880000`\.
-+ Does not support `TIMESTAMP` in the JDBC\-compliant `java.sql.Timestamp` format, such as `"YYYY-MM-DD HH:MM:SS.fffffffff"` \(9 decimal place precision\)\.
-If you are processing CSV data from Hive, use the UNIX numeric format\.
+  + The OpenCSVSerDe does not support `TIMESTAMP` in the JDBC\-compliant `java.sql.Timestamp` format, such as `"YYYY-MM-DD HH:MM:SS.fffffffff"` \(9 decimal place precision\)\.
-+ Recognizes the `DATE` type if it is specified in the UNIX numeric format, such as `1562112000`\.
-+ Does not support `DATE` in another format\.
-If you are processing CSV data from Hive, use the UNIX numeric format\.

-**Note**
++ For columns specified with the `DATE` data type in your `CREATE TABLE` statement, recognizes values as dates if the values represent the number of days that elapsed since January 1, 1970\.
+For example, the value `18276` in a column with the `date` data type renders as `2020-01-15` when queried\.
+In this UNIX format, each day is considered to have 86,400 seconds\.
-For information about using the `TIMESTAMP` and `DATE` columns when they are not specified in the UNIX numeric format, see the article [When I query a table in Amazon Athena, the TIMESTAMP result is empty](https://aws.amazon.com/premiumsupport/knowledge-center/query-table-athena-timestamp-empty/) in the [AWS Knowledge Center](https://aws.amazon.com/premiumsupport/knowledge-center/)\.
+  + The OpenCSVSerDe does not support `DATE` in any other format directly\.
+To process timestamp data in other formats, you can define the column as `string` and then use time conversion functions to return the desired results in your `SELECT` query\.
+For more information, see the article [When I query a table in Amazon Athena, the TIMESTAMP result is empty](https://aws.amazon.com/premiumsupport/knowledge-center/query-table-athena-timestamp-empty/) in the [AWS Knowledge Center](https://aws.amazon.com/premiumsupport/knowledge-center/)\.
++ To further convert columns to the desired type in a table, you can [create a view](views.md) over the table and use `CAST` to convert to the desired type\.

 **Example: Using the TIMESTAMP type and DATE type specified in the UNIX numeric format\.**
-Consider the following test data:
+Consider the following three columns of comma\-separated data\.
+The values in each column are enclosed in double quotes\.

 ```
-"unixvalue creationdate 18276 creationdatetime 1579146280000","18276","1579146280000"
+"unixvalue creationdate 18276 creationdatetime 1579059880000","18276","1579059880000"
 ```
 The following statement creates a table in Athena from the specified Amazon S3 bucket location\.